thunlp/READIN/README.md

 }
 ```

-If you have any questions, feel free to post them as Github issues or contact the authors (`sichenglei1125@gmail.com`).
+If you have any questions, feel free to post them on Github issues or contact the authors (`sichenglei1125@gmail.com`).